-Figure 1-1: HTML version of this manual
+Figure 1 -1: HTML version of this manual

-1. Left pane.
-Use the left pane to view the Contents, Index, Search, and Favorites tabs.

-To view the HTML version of the manual, you must use a Java-enabled browser that supports HTTP uploads.
-For example, Microsoft Internet Explorer or Netscape Navigator 4.0 or above.

-2. Toolbar buttons.
-Use the toolbar buttons across the top to navigate, print pages, and more.

-The Show in Contents button locates the current topic in the Contents tab.

-Previous/Next buttons display the previous or next topic.

-The PDF button links to a PDF version of the full manual.

-The Print button prints the current topic.
-Using this button when a step-by-step procedure is displayed will send the entire procedure to your printer-you do not have to worry about specifying the correct range of pages.
+- 1. Left pane.
+Use the left pane to view the Contents, Index, Search, and Favorites tabs. - To view the HTML version of the manual, you must have a version 4 or later browser with JavaScript enabled. - 2.
+Toolbar buttons.
+Use the toolbar buttons across the top to navigate, print pages, and more. - The Show in Contents button locates the current topic in the Contents tab. - Previous/Next buttons display the previous or next topic. - The PDF button links to a PDF version of the full manual. - The Print button prints the current topic.
+Click this button when a step-by-step procedure is displayed to send the entire procedure to your printer.
+You do not have to worry about specifying the correct range of pages. - 3.
 Right pane.
 Use the right pane to view the contents of the manual.
 Also, each page of the manual includes a PDF of This Chapter link at the top right which links to a PDF file containing just the currently selected chapter of the manual.